 Want to have a better, more relaxed plane flight?
 Trying to get some restful sleep on your overnight flight?
 Nervous about the logistics?
-With these 9 tips you’ll be a flying genius.
+With these 9 tips for long haul flights you’ll be a flying genius.

 1. Pack as light as possible & focus on your carry on